R-Suresh/CNN-Basics/README.md

 3. Keras Transfer learning
 Use VGG model prerained on the imagenet task and transfer its learning to the task at hand Dataset can be found here.
-Model trained for classifing human emotions into 6 basic categories is the final_emotion_model.hdf5 To run
+Model trained for classifing human emotions into 6 basic categories is the [final_emotion_model.hdf5](https://drive.google.com/open?id=1UWnHx90XVJxx4xrxvrNILi6ZkEHn0e_M).
+Unzip the rar file and put in the directory.
+To run
 * Run the ```Image Classification.ipynb``` file